-Joining me on this episode of Accelerate! is my guest Trevor Turnbull, Owner of Linked Into Leads, online reputation strategist, LinkedIn trainer, keynote speaker, and owner of the 30 Day Sales Machine program.
+Joining me on this episode is Trevor Turnbull, Owner of Linked Into Leads, online reputation strategist, LinkedIn trainer, keynote speaker, and owner of the 30 Day Sales Machine program.

 What’s your most powerful sales attribute?

 Authenticity.
 I’m an open book, in this to help people.

 I follow a number of people online, including Grant Cardone,

 Eric Lofholm, and Gary Vaynerchuk.

 What’s one book that every salesperson should read?